-- IRB Approval Status (please note: IRB approval is not required for full application submission) - Clinical Trial Classification Questions - If your project requires an IND/IDE submission or exemption, please consult with Issis Kelly Pumarol at ikellypu@wakehealth.edu for support and to discussion timelines.
-The timelines can impact your full project timeline and should be considered in the project plans. - Protection of Human Subjects - Needs to clearly describe risk, protections, benefits, and importance of the knowledge to be gained by the revised or new activities as discussed in Part II of NIH competing application instructions - Inclusion of Individuals Across the Lifespan - Inclusion Plans for Women, Minorities, and Children, if applicable - Recruitment and Retention Plan - Targeted Enrollment Table (using NIH Targeted Enrollment Table) - Data and Safety Monitoring Plan (DSMP) and Board (DSMB), if applicable

-If you are unsure how much safety monitoring your study will need, please contact the CTSI DSMB Administrator, Issis Kelly Pumarol, at ikellypu@wakehealth.edu.
+- IRB Approval Status (please note: IRB approval is not required for full application submission) - Clinical Trial Classification Questions - If your project requires an IND/IDE submission or exemption, please use the CTSI Service Request form to schedule a consultation for support and to discuss timelines.
+The timelines can impact your full project timeline and should be considered in the project plans. - Protection of Human Subjects - Needs to clearly describe risk, protections, benefits, and importance of the knowledge to be gained by the revised or new activities as discussed in Part II of NIH competing application instructions - Inclusion of Individuals Across the Lifespan - Inclusion Plans for Women, Minorities, and Children, if applicable - Recruitment and Retention Plan - Targeted Enrollment Table (using NIH Targeted Enrollment Table) - Data and Safety Monitoring Plan (DSMP) and Board (DSMB), if applicable - If you are unsure how much safety monitoring your study will need, please contact the IRB/HRPP Director, Briam Moore, at jbmoore@wakehealth.edu.